kadena-community/docs/docs/basics/chainweaver/chainweaver-troubleshooting.md

 ### Debian Installation Issues <a href="#debian-installation-issues" id="debian-installation-issues"></a>

-If you think that the install didn't update your chainweaver, jump into a terminal and enter
+If you think that the install didn't update your Chainweaver, jump into a terminal and enter

 `dpkg -s kadena-chainweaver`

-If this doesn't return the chainweaver version that you expect, then the automatic install window didn't work.
+If this doesn't return the Chainweaver version that you expect, then the automatic install window didn't work.
 Type

 `sudo dpkg -i ~/Downloads/kadena-chainweaver_1.0.0_amd64.deb`